Madeleine Boschan: Practice

 In the years following, a most elementary question, Roland Barthes' final enquiry constituted the basis of her practice: "How to live together?"
 As she herself stated: "The earlier sculptures were linear, for sure, intrinsic and averted, withdrawn from us.
 And after some years, I simply longed to make them more planar, to give them more surface, realign them towards the surrounding space and relate them closer to us.
 If you like as a broadside at the beholder.
 And honestly, to me they are still all the same.
 Not visually, of course, but they all pose the same existential question of spatial corporality, of how a body gains its own stand, finds its appropriate place and holds up this position."

-After 2016, "pieces dwelling on the concept of 'spaces within space' and, at the same time, of passage or transition" emerge, "fictive and functionless artefacts" which "retain the utopian ideas that are contained in the architectural strategies she references": Brasilian Tropicália, Jorge Ben, Astrud Gilberto, and Oscar Niemeyer, or James Cameron's cinematic use of the L.A.
+After 2016, "pieces dwelling on the concept of 'spaces within space' and, at the same time, of passage or transition" emerge, "fictive and functionless artefacts" which "retain the utopian ideas that are contained in the architectural strategies she references": Brazilian Tropicália, Jorge Ben, Astrud Gilberto, and Oscar Niemeyer, or James Cameron's cinematic use of the L.A.
 River-bed, Blade Runners electric billboards, the topic of a ruinous antiquity, and the pastel colours of 1980's Miami.

 In 2018 and 2019, Madeleine Boschan boldly turned the negative void space of the open passages and walk-through situations of her previous portals into positive shapes or entities.
 The beholders are confronted with a new corporeality.
 Accordingly, the surrounding walls and spaces associate themselves with these planar objects, conveying both their given objecthood as well as their potential pictorialness.